banyaszvonat/nms_test_harness/readme.md

 Dependencies:
 - Profanityfilter_x64_v120.dll (Up to date version bundled with No Man's Sky as of September 2018)
-- Memory dump of the profanity dictionary (will be released later)
+- Memory dump of the profanity dictionary

 Compile with